openpharma/rbqmR/README.md

 ## Observed - Expected Methodology

-We generate some random data similar to that used by Gilbert (Gilbert 2020), after setting a seed for reproducibility.
+We generate some random data similar to that used by (Gilbert 2020), after setting a seed for reproducibility.

 In order to illustrate what happens when a QTL is breached, we set the probability that a participant reports an event to 0.13, even though the